IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 IndBinNetLosses      Indicator of network losses                                          {0 lossless,   1 ohmic losses}
 ===================  ==================================================================   ====================================================

-If the investment decisions are ignored (IndBinGenInvest, IndBinGenRetirement, and IndBinNetInvest take value 2) or there are no investment decisions, all the scenarios with a probability >0 are solved sequentially (assuming a probability 1) and the periods are considered with a weight 1.
+Suppose the investment decisions are ignored (IndBinGenInvest, IndBinGenRetirement, and IndBinNetInvest take value 2) or there are no investment decisions.
+In that case, all the scenarios with a probability >0 are solved sequentially (assuming a probability of 1), and the periods are considered with a weight of 1.

 Parameters
 ----------